 Sr. no Type of Instrument Percentage of exposure Circular references 1.
-Overseas Securities Under normal circumstances this scheme shall not have an exposure of more than 25% of its net assets in foreign securities.
+Securities Lending The scheme shall not engage securities lending activities.
+NA 2.
+Instruments having special features The Scheme shall not invest in such instruments having special features.
+NA.
+3. Overseas Securities Under normal circumstances this scheme shall not have an exposure of more than 25% of its net assets in foreign securities.
 Para 12.19 of SEBI Master Circular .
-2. Derivatives Instruments The scheme may also invest upto 50% of the net assets of the scheme in such derivative instruments as may be introduced from time to time for the purpose of hedging and portfolio balancing as may be permitted under SEBI (MF) Regulations, 1996.
-12.25 of SEBI Master Circular .
-3. Securitized Debt The investments in securitised debt papers may be made upto 50% of the net assets of the scheme.
-Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular.

-In line with para 12.24 of SEBI Master Circular on Mutual Funds, the cumulative gross exposure through debt, Money market Instruments, derivatives and other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time subject to regulatory approvals, if any should not exceed 100% of the net assets of the scheme.
+4. Derivatives Instruments The scheme may invest in derivatives instruments upto 75% of net assets Para 7.5, 7.6 and 12.25 of SEBI Master Circular 5.
+Securitized Debt The scheme may also invest up to 50% of the net assets in securitized debt instruments except foreign securitized debt.
+Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular 6.
+Repo /reverse repo in corporate debt securities The gross exposure to repo transactions in corporate debt securities shall not be more than 10% of the net assets.
+The cumulative gross exposure through repo transactions in corporate debt securities along with corporate debt and money market instruments and derivative positions shall not exceed 100% of the net assets of the scheme.
+Para 12.18 of SEBI Master Circular 7.
+Short selling The scheme shall not engage in short selling.
+NA